 The College prides itself on sustaining the highest possible outcomes for students in terms of attainment and progression.
-As well as ensuring that all of our students reach their potential, sustaining high level outcomes means our reputation is maintained to attract students in the future.
-In the first set of examination results since 2019, the College has exceeded the national A Level pass rate by 1.3% and the high grade rate by 7.9%.
+We continue to exceed national benchmarks year on year for both pass rates and high grade rates at A Level and BTEC.
+Our value added performance demonstrates we help our students, on average, to achieve above what they would be expected to, based on their prior attainment.
 The College quality assurance processes ensure the College constantly monitors its performance against national and sixth form college benchmarks.
 Where achievement is not at the level expected the College has a Quality Support Programme, to ensure support and strategies are in place to improve performance.